ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 .. option:: --buildserver <buildserver>

-   Specifies the base URL of the buildserver to install from.
+   Specifies the base URL of the build server to install from.
-   This is probably only useful when testing changes to the buildserver.
+   This is probably only useful when testing changes to the build server.

 .. option:: --config-file <config-file>